hyperledger/firefly-fir/text/0012-namespace-isolation.md

 ## Event Routing (Inbound)

-Each namespace+plugin combo will represent a unique event listener loop (might mean many copies of the same loop, if a plugin is shared across multiple namespaces).

-If the namespace has a `remoteName` configured, the event loop will substitute in the local `name` before processing the event.
+If the namespace has a `remoteName` configured, the event manager will substitute in the local `name` before processing the event.

 ## FireFly CLI

-The CLI will be enhanced to support defining a default namespace with `mode: gateway` (which also implies no org/node registration).
+The CLI will be enhanced to support defining a default namespace without multiparty mode enabled (which also implies no org/node registration).
 The default behavior of the CLI will continue to be generating a "multiparty" namespace.